nellapark/gemini-tedai/product-docs/prd.md

     - Display up to 3 quotes in a clean, side-by-side comparison UI.
     - Red-flag quotes that are significant outliers (either too high or too low).
     - KEEP TRACK OF REVIEWS AND SCORES TO PROVIDE TO USER AT THE END
+### F4.1: Assets Generation for User
+- **Description:** Generates videos (with generated music) and graphics of the side by side comparisons of options (tradeoffs, etc.) to make it easy to understand and in native tongue -> language agnostic (in spanish or korean)
+- **Implementation:** Create these assets and put it in their Google Drive (GSuite integration)

 ### F5: Automated Contractor Vetting
 - **Description:** The agent provides crucial trust and safety information for each bidding contractor.